-There arealternative explanations for the ubiquity of distinct emotion expressions in human life, and not all of these accounts can be easily reconciled with ours (e.g., see Barrett, this issue).
-Nonetheless, we believe that the totality of evidence is best and most parsimoniously explained by the Two Stageaccount reviewed above.
-That said, the third chapter of this account is only partially complete (see Figure 2); Though evidence is accumluating for a coherent explanation of the evolution of emotion expressions in general, the adaptive physiological and communicative functions of several specific expressions remain poorly understood, and many hypotheses await empirical testing.
+There are alternative explanations for the ubiquity of distinct emotion expressions in human life, and not all of these accounts can be easily reconciled with ours (e.g., see Barrett, 2011, this issue).
+Nonetheless, we believe that the totality of evidence is best and most parsimoniously explained by the two-stage account reviewed above.
+That said, the third chapter of this account is only partially complete (see Fig. 2); though evidence for a coherent explanation of the evolution of emotion expressions in general is accumulating, the adaptive physiological and communicative functions of several specific expressions remain poorly understood, and many hypotheses await empirical testing.